Valeo™ Signature Programs

 Residents and their families create a treasure chest of specific items that are familiar, meaningful and reflect aspects of their identity.
 These pieces have particular historical relevance to the resident’s life experiences, special interests and associations with significant people or life events.
 These kits and their contents help create fun, meaningful interactions and are the catalyst for special moments of reminiscence that enhance their quality of life in the present.
 Both caregivers and family members use Legacy Kits.

 Travel offers an opportunity to “get away from it all,” both physically and mentally.
-Travel Times brings the joy and intellectual stimulation and escapism of travel to residents of Solvere Communities.
+Travel Times brings joy and gives residents the opportunity to engage and experience different world cultures.
 The travel experience has been shown to relax the mind, renew the soul and offer new ways to see things.
 At the same time, it provides novel paths to connect and sparks pleasant, bygone memories.
 Travel Times is celebrated by “traveling” to a different country each quarter and is experienced through language classes, culinary experiences and programs related to the country being highlighted.

 There’s no denying the bond between humans and animals.
 While a tactile experience, pets offer therapeutic benefits too: comfort, enjoyment and socialization.
 Research also shows that bonding with animals can lead to significant health improvements.
 These benefits include lowering blood pressure and rates of heart disease, reducing stress and even decreasing anxiety and depression.
 Creature Comforts is a pet program that brings gentle animals such as dogs, cats, birds, fish or even reptiles into a retirement community to interact with the residents.
 It’s also a perfect time for residents to show pictures of past pets or recall memories of their own animal experiences.
 All to create a positive impact on the intellectual, social, physical and spiritual well-being of every person.